 Realize that many people have to go gluten-free, even if they don’t want to.
 It’s a diet that’s life-changing, creates new boundaries, and can be expensive monthly.
 There are more than 300,000 people in the United States who are gluten-free because they have to be, and the slightest bragging or raving about the wonders of gluten-free may be enough to set them off.

-Are you one of the many people who are gluten-free because you have to be?
+Are you one of the many people who follow a gluten-free meal plan because you have to?
 What would you tell someone who believes that it’s just a fad?
 Share below in the comments!